 I like point # 3, and I’ll most certainly start doing that now!

-Not sure how relevant this is, but there’s a great plugin on Wordpress called BuddyPress, which actually encourages community-building on one’s blog by building a social network of sorts on the blog itself.
+Not sure how relevant this is, but there’s a great plugin on WordPress called BuddyPress, which actually encourages community-building on one’s blog by building a social network of sorts on the blog itself.
 Might be worth checking out.

 Aaron,